What You Didn't Know About The Life Of Bob Ross

 In 2014, the statistical website FiveThirtyEight finally answered the paradox that has kept mortal man up all night: What exactly did Bob Ross paint?

-Joy of Painting aired 403 times—Ross only painted 381 times (the others featured guests).
-As FiveThirtyEight explains, there were 3,224 possibilities for his paintings (they're detailed oriented).
+"The Joy of Painting" aired 403 times in its original run — Ross only painted 381 times; the other episodes featured guests.
+As FiveThirtyEight explains, there were 3,224 elements that appeared in his paintings (they're detailed oriented).
 You know what Bob liked?
 Trees.
-A whopping 91 percent of his paintings contained at least one tree.
+A whopping 91% of his paintings contained at least one tree.
 You know what Bob didn't like?
 Flowers.
 Flowers are for suckers.
-Only 2 percent of his paintings contained flowers.
-He only painted palm trees 2 percent of the time also, but what do you expect?
+Only 2% of his paintings contained flowers.
+He only painted palm trees 2% of the time also, but what do you expect?
 They're everywhere in Florida.
 He was probably sick of 'em.
-If Ross painted a tree (singular), there is a 93 percent chance he'd paint a second tree.
+If Ross painted a tree (singular), there was a 93% chance he'd paint a second tree.
 Because trees shouldn't be alone, obviously.
-Surprisingly, for a guy known for his "happy little clouds," his paintings only featured clouds 44 percent of the time.
+Surprisingly, for a guy known for his "happy little clouds," his paintings only featured clouds 44% of the time.
 But the only thing he hated more than flowers and palm trees were people.
-In his 381 paintings, only one featured a person.
-It was in silhouette against a tree—a lonely cowboy.
-And of the 18 percent of the time that he painted cabins, only one had a chimney.
+In his 381 televised paintings, only one featured a person.
+It was in silhouette against a tree — a lonely cowboy.
+And of the 18% of the time that he painted cabins, only one had a chimney.
 Must be pretty cold in Bob Rossland.

 His originals are worth bank

 Actually coming across an original Bob Ross isn't as easy as it seems.
-In the 381 programs he recorded (thanks again, geeks at FiveThirtyEight!), he painted three per show—one he painted on camera, one beforehand that he used as a guide, and one for close-ups and photography later (ah, the magic of editing).
+For the 381 programs that featured his paintings (thanks again, geeks at FiveThirtyEight!), he created three paintings pe show — one he painted on camera, one beforehand that he used as a guide, and one for close-ups and photography later (ah, the magic of editing).
 That means he produced 1,143 paintings during his show.
 Where are they?

 He is mesmerizing

 Let's be honest.
-The reason Bob Ross became so popular wasn't a sudden interest in wet on wet painting.
+The reason Bob Ross became so popular wasn't a sudden interest in wet-on-wet painting.
 He had a unique look, and his voice could stop a war.
 His soothing, dulcet tones just sent people to their happy place.
 There's something about watching a guy paint clouds and trees in a pacifying voice that relaxes people.
-"We've gotten letters from people who say they sleep better when the show is on," Ross said.
+"We've gotten letters from people who say they sleep better when the show is on," Ross said in a 1990 interview with the Orlando Sentinel.
 And that is the truth.

 He was big in Japan

-When you think of the fame of Ross—especially the pop culture icon he became all these years after his death—you don't consider it on a global scale.
+When you think of the fame of Bob Ross — especially the pop culture icon he became all these years after his death — you don't consider it on a global scale.
 Yet, somehow, Bob Ross has a following worldwide.

 Friend of baby animals

 The only thing that Bob Ross enjoyed more than painting was animals.
-Ross began his painting show in Muncie, Indiana, and immediately facilitated animal rescue organizations there—like feeding a baby squirrel in the above clip.
-Back at his home in Orlando, Ross turned his backyard into an animal rehabilitation center, caring for squirrels, birds, and pretty much anything that popped up in Florida—which in Florida could be something scary.
+Ross began his painting show in Muncie, Indiana, and immediately facilitated animal rescue organizations there.
+Back at his home in Orlando, Ross turned his backyard into an animal rehabilitation center, caring for squirrels, birds, and pretty much anything that popped up.
+He even had a pet crow named Midnight (pictured), who had taken a bullet to a wing and could never be released back into the wild.

 His son Steven is a painter

-If you were a regular viewer of PBS, you probably didn't notice anything different about Ross during his 1994 season.
-His final episode, which first aired April, 5, 1994, seemed like every other episode.
+If you were a regular viewer of PBS, you probably didn't notice anything different about Bob Ross during his 1994 season.
+His final episode, which first aired April 5, 1994, seemed like every other episode.
 Little did anyone know that he was very ill.
-Joan Kowalski of Bob Ross Inc. told the Orlando Sentinel in 1995 that he had battled lymphoma for years.
-His wife Jane died of cancer a few years before the terrible disease took him, according to the New York Times.
+Joan Kowalski of Bob Ross Inc. told the Orlando Sentinel in 1995 that Ross had battled lymphoma for years.
+His wife Jane died of cancer a few years before the terrible disease took him.

 Ross lived in the greater Orlando area — he was born just up the road in Daytona Beach and grew up in Orlando — so his final resting place is fittingly where he called home.
 On the west side of Orlando, nestled between Windermere and Ocoee, sits the tiny town of Gotha.
 If you drove by it and blinked you'd miss it, but down among the new subdivisions sits a picturesque cemetery — so pretty you could paint it — and there resides the grave of Bob Ross.
 It's not the easiest grave to find, toward the back of the cemetery but not far from the road.
 The easiest way to locate it is to look for the artwork.
 Fans leave their own Ross-inspired works along with miniature animal figurines and paintbrushes to pay tribute to the artist.